-- 17. The recent DE&S-sponsored acquisition safety study recommended four principles for aligning competence requirements to safety responsible assignments: - Everyone in DE&S should have a core Safety Awareness competence, reflecting the need for everyone in DE&S to take ownership for safety; - All those for formal delegations for safety should have the appropriate level of the System Safety competence - Assignment Specifications for all assignments requiring formal safety delegations should define the specific technical discipline competence and application area knowledge for the domain in which they are taking safety responsibility (and cross-domain for some assignments); and - Specific qualifications may be required by the regulator and require specific assessment processes. - 18.
-The Assignment Specifications at Annex A show how these principles have been applied for SSR and SR assignments.
+- 20. The DE&S-sponsored acquisition safety study recommended four principles for aligning competence requirements to safety responsible assignments: - Everyone in DE&S should have a core Safety Awareness competence, reflecting the need for everyone in DE&S to take ownership for safety; - All those with formal delegations for safety and environmental protection should have the appropriate level of the System Safety and environmental protection competence - Assignment Specifications for all assignments requiring formal safety delegations should define the specific technical discipline competence and application area knowledge for the domain in which they are taking safety responsibility (and cross-domain for some assignments); and

+- Specific qualifications may be required by the regulator and require specific assessment processes. - 21.
+The Assignment Specifications at Annex A show how these principles have been applied for SSR, SR and SD assignments.
 Annex B gives an expanded set of principles to provide guidance in interpreting the policy in this leaflet.